Renters' Rights Bill Hub for Letting Agents

 CEO, Goodlord

-Yes, the Renters' Rights Bill is happening and will become effective in 2025.
+Yes, the Renters' Rights Act is happening; it became law in October 2025 and will become effective in early to mid-2026.
 As a result, agents shouldn't take a "wait and see" approach.
-Unlike the Renters Reform Bill, which was shelved by the Conservative Government after they called a snap election, the Renters' Rights Bill is a priority for the Labour Government, which has a large majority in the House of Commons.
-So not only will the Bill pass, it'll also pass with minimal amendments.
+Unlike the Renters Reform Bill, which was shelved by the Conservative Government after they called a snap election, the Renters' Rights Act has always been a priority for the Labour Government.
+Because it has a large majority in the House of Commons, the Act passed with minimal amendments.

-Per our dedicated Renters' Rights Bill blog, it's expected to pass Royal Assent and become law after Easter 2025.
-The Government has indicated that the Bill's commencement date will be more than two months after this, meaning it will likely become effective between July-October 2025.
+The Government has indicated that the Act's commencement date will be more than two months after Royal Assent, which was achieved in October 2025.
+This means it'll likely become effective in early to mid-2026.
 The Government sees both the abolition of Section 21 and the end of fixed-term tenancies as non-negotiable.
-While these reforms will be implemented as a priority, others may be staggered or delayed.
+These reforms will be implemented as a priority, while others like the Decent Homes Standard and the landlord ombudsman will be implemented down the line.

-The Government is expected to provide a slightly longer transition period than the standard two months after the Renters’ Rights Bill reaches Royal Assent and becomes law.
+The Government is expected to provide a slightly longer transition period than the standard two months.
 However, the commencement date is unlikely to be much longer than three months after Royal Assent.
 On the commencement date, all ASTs will automatically convert into assured periodic tenancies, meaning no new Section 21 notices can be served.

 Court reforms aren’t planned before Section 21 is abolished, meaning it's that eviction notices will be significantly delayed.
-Baroness Taylor of Stevenage, Parliamentary Under-Secretary (Housing, Communities and Local Government), Labour, insisted in the second reading in the House of Lords that the Government is working closely with the Ministry of Justice to ensure that it’s prepared for the Bill’s impact.
+Baroness Taylor of Stevenage, Parliamentary Under-Secretary (Housing, Communities and Local Government), Labour, has frequently reaffirmed that Government is working closely with the Ministry of Justice to ensure that it’s prepared for the Act’s impacts.
 However, this has done little to allay the fears of industry experts.

 The Government has the power to dictate the format of tenancy agreements and is expected to introduce a new standardised agreement that incorporates elements of the current tenancy agreement and the "How to Rent" guide.
 It's unclear whether existing tenancy agreements will need to be redrafted immediately, and there may be a grace period for transitioning to the new format.